 Although dog’s can cope better with pathogens than humans in that their gut is much shorter and there is less time for bacteria to multiply, they can become ill or spread pathogens to vulnerable animals and humans when fed an unsuitable raw diet.
 Bones cause mechanical injuries and cannot be crushed, digested and expelled safely.
 Wolves are able to do this because they have significantly more powerful jaws to crush bones and they eat game that is not reared at accelerated rates, causing brittle bones to shatter.
 Wolves eat the whole animal – hoof, hide and hair – which protects their guts if bone fragments are expelled.
 Dogs cannot do this.

 A Dog’s Dinner – Commercial Pet Food

-Good quality complete diets can provide an excellent basis for correct nutrition when fed in suitable quantities.
-However, they are still processed at high heat, with oils, fats and nutrients added or re-introduced after drying.
+Good quality complete diets provide an excellent basis for correct nutrition when fed in suitable quantities.
+They are processed at high heat to destroy pathogens, with oils, fats and nutrients added or re-introduced after drying.
 Because some damage occurs in the extrusion process which squeezes the food into the desired shape for cutting, a digest (hydrolysed protein) of liquid meat slurry is sprayed on and it is this that smells when the packet is opened.
 As with the remaining protein, it is important that this is sourced from a high quality meat and not made up of various animal derivatives.